SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 # Verified Values During Contract Execution

-During execution, some contracts may want to use "external-data" - meaning data that is generated outside of the enclave and sent into the enclave - such as the tx sender address, the funds sent with the tx, block height, etc..
+During execution, some contracts may want to use "external-data" - meaning data that is generated outside of the enclave and sent into the enclave - such as the tx sender address, the funds sent with the tx, block height, etc.
-As these parameters get sent to the enclave, they can theoretically be tampered with, and an attacker might send false data.
+As these parameters are sent to the enclave, they can theoretically be tampered with, and an attacker might send false data.
-Thus, relying on such data might be risky.
+Thus, relying on such data is **conceivably risky**.

-As an example, let's say we are implementing an admin interface for a contract, i.e. functionality that is open only for a predefined address.
+For example, let's say we are implementing an admin interface for a contract, i.e. functionality that is open only for a predefined address.
-In that case, we want to know that the `env.message.sender` parameter that is given during contract execution is legit, then we want to check that `env.message.sender == predefined_address` and provide admin functionality if that condition is met.
+We want to ensure the `env.message.sender` parameter provided during contract execution is legitimate, so we will confirm that `env.message.sender == predefined_address`.
+If this condition is met we can provide admin functionality.
 If the `env.message.sender` parameter can be tampered with - we effectively can't rely on it and cannot implement the admin interface.

 ## Tx Parameter Verification

-Some parameters are easier to verify, but for others it is less trivial to do so.
+Some parameters are easier to verify than others.
 Exact details about individual parameters are detailed further in this document.

 The parameter verification method depends on the contract caller: